mattcattb/file_summarizer/README.md

 ## Usage

-### System Requirements
+### Dependencies
-- repository was created with Linux
+- created with Linux
 - openai is used to make requests with the gpt-3.5-turbo model
 - tiktoken counts the tokens in a string, allowing them to fit within the model promps limits

 ### Install

+First, prepare your key by going to https://platform.openai.com/account/api-keys and creating an API key.
+Store your API_key by going into api_params.json and adding it to the API_key

+Then, input the following bash to clone github, install dependencies, and setup API key.
 - git clone https://github.com/mattcattb/GPT_file_summarizer.git
 - cd GPT_file_summarizer
 - pip install -r requirements.txt # install